LesFerch/WinSetView/Manual.md

 Whereas WinSetBack.ps1 captures ALL Explorer view-related keys, *CaptureCustom.vbs* captures only the *BagMRU*, *Bags*, and *Control Panel* keys to provide a supplemental file for use with WinSetView.

-This script captures Explorer view settings that can't be set in WinSetView, such as *Recycle Bin* views or separate views for *This PC* and *Network*.
+This script captures Explorer view settings that can't be set in WinSetView, such as *Recycle Bin* and *Control Panel* views.
 First run WinSetView to set your desired Explorer default view settings.
-Next, set This PC, Network, Recycle Bin, and Control Panel to your desired views and close those windows.
+Next, set Recycle Bin, Control Panel, etc. to your desired views and close those windows.
 Then run CaptureCustom.vbs.
 It will export the ControlPanel, BagMRU, and Bags keys to a file named CaptureCustom.reg.

 Rename CaptureCustom.reg to WinSetViewCustom.reg and place it in the AppData folder to have it applied by WinSetView.
 WinSetView.ps1 will import the file WinSetViewCustom.reg after all other settings are applied.
 This will override any settings applied by WinSetView!